 Snorkeling is done by breathing through a tube while looking down into the water.
 You can see all sorts of sea creatures and beautiful coral while calmly floating along the surface of the water.
 It is incredibly simple and enjoyable and that’s what makes it such a popular activity for people of all ages.
+It’s a healthy way to lose weight, too.
 The next time you vacation in a tropical destination, you should definitely try snorkeling.

 Keep in mind, any water activity introduces the risk of drowning.
 That said, snorkeling related deaths are extremely uncommon (especially when wearing a flotation device) and there are a few things you should know before jumping headfirst into the water.
 In this article, we’re going to provide the answers to the question “how does snorkeling work” and give you some pointers to make the experience as enjoyable as possible.

 - The Individual Components of Your Snorkeling Gear

 - The Wetsuit or Rash Guard

 - Ideal Conditions for Snorkeling